 Case Study Discussions of Community Plans, Capital Plans, & Non-Extractive Financing

 Join an interactive discussion of three case study projects that are using integrated community capital (philanthropic, government, and investment money) for large-scale regenerative community asset development projects in Northern California.
-This workshop series is a followup to our 2021 learning circle where fifty community and capital stewards discussed successes and challenges of integrated financing for community-driven capital.
+This workshop series is a followup to our 2021 learning circle.
 See the report HERE.

 The opening session offers a community capital orientation and an overview of the case studies.
 The following three sessions invited participants to review and discuss a specific case study to work through each of the three main steps that community and capital stewards take to plan and finance non-extractive capital projects.

-The first step (Mushroom Farm & LPCF case studies) is creating a community plan: a visionary project plan for community-based land stewardship that can involve investors, donors, the government, and tribes.
+The first step (LPCF case study) is creating a community plan: a visionary project plan for community-based land stewardship that can involve investors, donors, the government, and tribes.
 The next step (Dishgamu Humboldt case study) is creating an investable capital plan: translating the community plan into the capital stack financial terms that community organizers often aren’t familiar with.
 The third step (EB PREC case study) is financing the capital plan: navigating the cumbersome financial institution due diligence requirements for grantees & investees that often do not match the type of friendly capital the institutions say they want to flow out to community stewards.

 Hosted by Dr Leslie Meehan & David Cobb

-The opening session discusses what community capital means and then shares the stories of each case study’s community capital journey so far.
+The opening session discusses what community capital means and then shares case study stories.
 This is a practical orientation for both community and capital stewards to the ideas and real-life experience of building the solidarity economy on a regional scale.

-The Loma Prieta Community Foundation is a 40-year-old rural regional resilience hub with a joint school & community land use agreement, dual county & Red Cross asset funding, fiscal sponsorship for 40+ groups, regranting disaster funds, and more.
-They are launching a new community planning process including a major shared facility renovation.
+The case study Loma Prieta Community Foundation (LPCF) is a 40-year-old rural regional resilience hub.
+LPCF has a joint school & community land use agreement, dual county & Red Cross program and facility funding, fiscal sponsorship for 40+ groups, and more.
+They are launching a community planning process including a major shared facility renovation.

 Hosted by Dishgamu Humboldt (David Cobb & Michelle Vassel).